-A great deal of healthcare technology is focused on making the patient’s life easier: door-to-door delivery of medications, patient portals that can be accessed via mobile devices, telemedicine solutions that enable remote medical appointments, wearable devices that monitor low blood sugar, and much more.
+A great deal of healthcare technology is focused on making the patient’s life easier: door-to-door medication deliveries, patient portals that can be accessed via mobile devices, telemedicine solutions that enable remote medical appointments, wearable devices that monitor low blood sugar, and much more.

 Physician portal – a password-protected portal designed for physicians to access patient information and engage in physician-to-physician communication.

-Physician assessment tools, on the other hand, were introduced more recently, so only one-quarter of U.S. hospitals report a solution in use for this technology — indicating significant room for growth in this area.
+Physician assessment tools, on the other hand, were introduced more recently than the prior mentioned solutions, so only one-quarter of U.S. hospitals reported a solution in use for this technology — indicating significant room for growth in this area.